tahaemara/arduino-with-PS-2-Mouse/README.md

 #Interface Arduino with PS/2 Mouse

-This project emulate the direction of moving mouse with four leds map to four directions.
+This project emulates the direction of moving mouse with four leds map to four directions.

 Video: